webbedfooty/w06-howlr/readme.markdown

 1. I've included Bootstrap for you, but you don't need to use Bootstrap.
 You can remove it from `app/views/layout.erb` if you'd like.
-Everything I've done here can be recreated with Bootstrap and some ingenuity.
+Everything I've done here can be recreated with Bootstrap and some ingenuity... and a not-insignificant amount of hard work.
 2. This application was drawn by someone who might or might not have any sense of what is easy or possible.
 Try as hard as you can to faithfully recreate the spirit of the drawings and the functionality of the application, and work